 All parents need to lower the risk of injuries to children as much as possible.

 It’s not always black and white when picking a car seat or phasing one out.
-In fact, there are certain ages and weights where it is not so clear whether a kid should sit in a particular booster seat.
+There are certain ages and weights where it is not so clear whether a kid should sit in a separate booster seat.
 This choice is where the advice of experts comes in handy.
 In most cars, 4 feet 9 inches is the minimum height to start using the traditional three-point belt.

 Using it when shorter causes potential injury, including decapitation.
 Even worse, in some cases where the wrong belt is worn, airbag damage is also possible.
 There are several options available.

 In other cases, a booster seat might still be needed, even for a shorter adult.
-I’m not talking about the big one you lugged for your three years old.
-A smaller, NHTSA approved booster can ensure that your little one is tall enough to use the seat belt efficiently.
+I’m not talking about the big one you lugged for your three-year-old.
+A smaller, NHTSA-approved booster can ensure that your little one is tall enough to use the seat belt efficiently.
 Each one of these options provides a safer and more enjoyable experience for everyone.
 They might not be too thrilled with using a booster, but you’ll both be glad that you did.